 Being Human festival 2019

-The Being Human festival is now inviting applications for 2019.
+A reminder that the Being Human festival is now inviting applications for 2019.

 The sixth annual Being Human festival will run 14-23 November 2019.
 Led by the School of Advanced Study, University of London in partnership with the Arts and Humanities Research Council and the British Academy, Being Human Is the UK’s only national festival of the humanities, and is one of the largest national platforms for public engagement with humanities research.